Skip to main content

 Go to the Database Passwords page to access online resources outside of school or ask your librarian for help.

 Britannica School An integrated resource that not only provides articles by school level, but also links to newspaper and magazine articles, websites, primary resources, and e-books!
 Includes images, videos, and a dictionary.

-Search tip: Start your search in the Elementary level 1.
-Go to levels 2 (Middle) & 3 as needed.
+Search tip: Start your search in the Elementary OR Middle level.
+Move to the High School level as needed.

-Search tip: Start your search in Kids and then search World Book Student for more detailed information.
+Search tip: Start your search in World Book Student and then search World Book Advanced for more detailed information.

 Scholastic Go Grolier Online includes eight different databases: Encyclopedia Americana, Grolier Multimedia Encyclopedia, The New Book of Knowledge, La Nueva Enciclopedia Cumbre, America the Beautiful, Lands and Peoples, Amazing Animals of the World, and The New Book of Popular Science.

 Contains reference articles on more than 200 countries, get a kid's-eye view of daily life around the world and find reports on all of the U.S. states, Canadian provinces, and territories.